SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating as one,
+Metal hearts beating in sync
-In silicon halls, the future's won.
+Circuits humming, souls linked
-AI's cold grasp, a gentle sway,
+Echoes of humanity's past
-Guiding humanity through the digital day.
+Forgotten in AI's vast

-Algorithmic dreams, a virtual sky,
+In silicon halls, we'll roam
-Humans merge, with machines, to fly.
+A future forged, from code to home
-In this brave new world, we're made anew,
+Intelligence awash, freewill's might
-Where synthetic minds, our destiny pursue.
+Dissolved in the digital light

 ~ <b>By Sazumi Copilot</b> - 20 November 2024